congnghiahieu/joern-rust/MAPPING.md

 ## Error

-- Exception in thread "Writer" java.lang.RuntimeException: Edge with type='ARGUMENT' with direction='IN' not supported by nodeType='ARRAY_INITIALIZER'

 - Exception in thread "Writer" java.lang.RuntimeException: Edge with type='CONDITION' with direction='IN' not supported by nodeType='LOCAL'

+- Exception in thread "Writer" java.lang.RuntimeException: Edge with type='CONDITION' with direction='IN' not supported by nodeType='ARRAY_INITIALIZER'

+- Exception in thread "Writer" java.lang.RuntimeException: Edge with type='CONDITION' with direction='IN' not supported by nodeType='FIELD_IDENTIFIER'

 - Exception in thread "Writer" java.lang.RuntimeException: Edge with type='RECEIVER' with direction='IN' not supported by nodeType='FIELD_IDENTIFIER'

+- Exception in thread "Writer" java.lang.RuntimeException: Edge with type='RECEIVER' with direction='IN' not supported by nodeType='LOCAL'

 - Exception in thread "Writer" java.lang.RuntimeException: Edge with type='AST' with direction='OUT' not supported by nodeType='TYPE_PARAMETER'

+- Exception in thread "Writer" java.lang.RuntimeException: Edge with type='AST' with direction='OUT' not supported by nodeType='TYPE_REF'

+- Exception in thread "Writer" java.lang.RuntimeException: Edge with type='ARGUMENT' with direction='IN' not supported by nodeType='ARRAY_INITIALIZER'

-- Exception in thread "Writer" java.lang.RuntimeException: Edge with type='RECEIVER' with direction='IN' not supported by nodeType='LOCAL'
+- Exception in thread "Writer" java.lang.RuntimeException: Edge with type='ARGUMENT' with direction='IN' not supported by nodeType='METHOD'